acm-must/codingPoint/README.md

 # codingPoint
-This repository will contain codes for various data structures and algorithms and related problems.

 ## Overview

-The goal of this project is to have codes for various data structures and algorithms - in C, C++, Java and Python.
+- The goal of this project is to have codes for various data structures and algorithms - in C, C++, Java and Python.
-Feel free to contribute in any way you want.
+- Feel free to contribute in any way you want.
-Make sure to follow the contribution guidelines listed below.
+- Make sure to follow the contribution guidelines listed below.

 ## Contents

-We currently have 4 folders for 4 programming languages - C, C++, Java, Python **Do not create folders in your submissions, unless specifically told to do so.**
+- We currently have 4 folders for 4 programming languages - C, C++, Java, Python.
+- **Do not create folders in your submissions, unless specifically told to do so.**

 ## Contributing Guidelines